Table of Contents

 Simply put, the more severe and apparent the torticollis and its related misalignment and fixation, the more severe the subluxation patterns likely are for the child.

-The first thing we’d encourage parents to do if they’re concerned their child may have torticollis is to not just rely on their pediatrician or medical doctor’s exam findings.
-Of course, pediatricians are trained to perform physical exams in such a way as to spot neuromuscular challenges like torticollis, but they don’t have nearly the experience or detailed training in those systems as a Pediatric Chiropractor or Physical Therapist would.
+The first thing we’d encourage parents to do if they’re concerned their child may have torticollis is not just relying on their pediatrician or medical doctor’s exam findings.
+Of course, pediatricians are trained to perform physical exams in such a way as to spot neuromuscular challenges like torticollis.
+Still, they don’t have nearly the experience or detailed training in those systems as a Pediatric Chiropractor or Physical Therapist would.

 The Pediatric Chiropractic approach to caring for torticollis is so often the one parents feel makes the most sense, and it can be summarized in these three (3) simple and safe steps:

 - Find and locate the exact location and severity of the subluxation(s)

 - Make safe and gentle neuro-tonal adjustments to relieve the tension and remove the subluxation(s)